-- 1. To be eligible for a Minnesota K-6 license, the teacher candidate must complete experiences in primary (K-2) and intermediate (3-6) level classrooms, with the middle level (7-8) being optional.
+- 1. To be eligible for a Minnesota K-6 license, the teacher candidate must complete experiences in primary (K-2) and intermediate (3-6) level classrooms, with the middle (7-8) level being optional.
 The candidate who desires an endorsement must teach in grades 5, 6, 7, or 8 in the discipline area of the endorsement. - 2.
 To be eligible for a Minnesota 5-12 license, the teacher candidate must complete experiences in middle (5-8) and high school (9-12) level classrooms. - 3.
-To be eligible for a Minnesota K-12 license for Classroom Music (Instrumental and/or Vocal), Physical Education, or Spanish, the candidate must complete experiences in elementary (K-6), middle (5-8), and high school (9-12) level classrooms. - 4.
+To be eligible for a Minnesota K-12 license for classroom music (instrumental and/or vocal), physical education, or Spanish, the candidate must complete experiences in elementary (K-6), middle (5-8), and high school (9-12) level classrooms. - 4.
 To be eligible for a Minnesota K-12 Special Education: ABS license, the candidate must complete experiences in elementary (K-4), middle (5-8), and high school (9-12) level classrooms.

-These experiences are comprised of those that come from EFE III, Clinical, Student Teaching I, and Student Teaching II.
-The candidate is placed according to his or her program major (Chemistry, Communication Arts and Literature, Elementary Education, Life Science, Mathematics, Instrumental Music, Vocal Music, Physical Education, Physics, Social Studies, Special Education, and World Languages and Cultures: Spanish).
+These experiences comprise those that come from Clinical, Student Teaching I, and Student Teaching II.
+The candidate is placed according to his or her program major (chemistry, communication arts and literature, elementary education, life science, mathematics, instrumental music, vocal vusic, physical education, physics, social studies, special education, and world languages and cultures: Spanish).